frankcrawford/it87/README.md

 # Module Parameters
 * `fix_pwm_polarity=`*\[bool\]*

 	If `true`, force PWM polarity to active high **(DANGEROUS)**.
-Some chips are misconfigured by BIOS - PWM values would be inverted.
-This option tries to fix this.
-Please contact your BIOS manufacturer and ask them for fix.
+Some chips are misconfigured by the motherboard firmware, causing PWM values to be inverted.
+This option tries to correct this.
+Please contact your motherboard manufacturer and ask them for a fix.

 * `force_id=`*\[short, short\]*